wixplosives/stylable.io/index.md

 **Stylable** enhances the styling development process.

-To get the full Stylable experience, install our [VSCode Code Completion Plugin](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence).
-It supports code completions, diagnostics, go to definition, syntax highlighting and more.
+To get the full **Stylable** experience, install our [VSCode Code Completion Plugin](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence).
+It supports code completions, diagnostics, go to definitions, syntax highlighting and more.

 ## Shut up and take my money!